hyperledger-labs/harmonia/docs/r3/remote_finality_guarantors.md

 * Proof of action must include evidence that the action was fully finalised on the remote network
 * The only feasible source of information about finality is an _observation_: an online query made against an active node (or quorum of active nodes) on the remote network

+> **NOTE**: This is often the case when the remote network utilises Proof of Work or some variants of Proof of State such that the knowledge of what constitutes finality for a block depends on a full understanding of the rules of the network and the state of the chain.
+By contrast, this is not an issue in many private EVM deployments, especially those using Proof of Authority, as the set of block validators is widely known (and can hence be included in the parameters of a lock) and changes slowly.

 For the reasons discussed [previously](vicarious_trust.md), we cannot rely on observations made by either the sending or receiving party on the local network, since the receiver has an incentive to fabricate false positive observations, and should still be able to obtain and use a proof of action in the event that the sender becomes unavailable or uncooperative.

 A neutral 3rd-party, trusted by both sides, can break the deadlock by acting as a guarantor.